ana-vranic/MapReduce-tutorial/tutorial/docs/mrjob.md

     MRClass.run()
 ```

-### word count example with mrjob
+### Word count example with mrjob

-We will perform word count on Moby Dick book downloaded from ProjectGutenberg
+We will perform a word count on Moby Dick book downloaded from project Gutenberg
 ``` sh
 wget "https://gutenberg.org/cache/epub/2701/pg2701.txt"
 ```